Thought Leadership: National Validation

 • Author, “Powerful New Arguments Against the Duplicated-Loss Provisions of the LDR,” Tax Notes, September 17, 2001

 • Author, Student Note, “Chart v.
-General Motors: Did It Chart the Way for Admission of Evidence of Subsequent Remedial Measures in Product Liability Actions?,” 41 Ohio St. L. J. 211 (1980) (student-authored article in this Big Ten university’s flagship law review)
+General Motors: Did It Chart the Way for Admission of Evidence of Subsequent Remedial Measures in Product Liability Actions?,” 41 Ohio St. L. J. 211 (1980) (student-authored article in this Big Ten university’s flagship law review).
+Cited in ten other law reviews and by the Wisconsin Supreme Court.

 Notable Speaking Engagements: National Validation